danmed/TasmoBackupV1/README.md

 # Install

 * Clone this repo
+* Copy config.inc.php.example to config.inc.php (This will prevent it being overwitten on new pulls)
 * Edit config.inc.php to reflect your MYSQL server, username and password
 * Navigate to install.php
 * When you get the message that the database was created successfully, navigate to index.php